How to Install and Use Portainer to Manage Docker Containers

 What’s Portainer?

-Portainer is a tool designed to simplify the management and monitoring of Docker containers.
-It provides a user-friendly graphical interface, allowing users to interact with Docker easily and perform container-related tasks without complex command-line operations.
+Portainer is a container management tool that gives you a graphical interface (web-based dashboard) to easily deploy, manage, and monitor containers, images, networks, and volumes, allowing users to interact with Docker easily and perform container-related tasks without complex command-line operations.

-At the same time, Portainer can work alongsideย Docker Compose, allowing users to easily deploy and manage the entire application stack defined in Docker Compose, view the status and logs of individual containers, and scale services as needed.
+What makes it a very attractive option is also that Portainer can work alongside Docker Compose, allowing users to easily deploy and manage the entire application stack defined in the Compose file, view the status and logs of individual containers, and scale services as needed.

 Finally, the application is not limited to Docker only.
 Portainer also supports Kubernetes and Docker Swarm, allowing admins to manage and secure the cluster quickly.